 - Here’s a simple overview to read.
 Here’s a link to the bill – skip to the annex on page 11 to see the detailed list and definitions of banned items.

 - A key difference we have noticed with Wales is the ban on ALL polystyrene lids for cups or takeaway food containers.
 Note – this doesn’t mention just expanded polystyrene, but includes the thin, opaque white PS plastic lids.
 Most traditional plastic coffee cup lids are made from polystyrene, but Wales can choose from Vegware’s of compliant options: hot cup lids made from CPLA, paper, or moulded fibre.

 SCOTLAND is implementing most of the same bans as the EU Single Use Plastics Directive, from 12th Aug 2022.
 But read on for some important details…

 - Here is a really helpful guide to the bans in Scotland.
 Read the Scottish guidance here.

 - Polystyrene foam cups are containers are banned.
 Bagasse takeaway boxes and tableware are a great alternative for hot food to go, and we have a wide range of hot cups.

 - No more plastic stirrers – but we have some excellent quality wooden stirrers made from sustainably-sourced birch wood.

-- Instead of plastic cutlery, you can choose our wooden cutlery.
-We are also currently developing some great cutlery made from paper.
+- Instead of plastic cutlery, you can choose our wooden or our award-winning paper alternatives.

 NORTHERN IRELAND must bring parts of the Directive into its own laws by 1st January 2022, as part of the Northern Ireland Protocol.